-This course is for professionals who have an interest in meeting the needs of children and young people with special educational needs and disabilities.
+The PgCert NASENCO course is for professionals who have an interest in meeting the needs of children and young people with special educational needs and/or disabilities.

-The course has been designed to fit around work commitments and is taught in independent learning mode under the guidance and support of the Programme Leader and Module Leaders.
+The SENCO course has been designed to fit around work commitments and is taught via distance learning under the guidance and support of the Programme Leader and Module Leaders.

 You will be assessed with a portfolio of practice evidence to demonstrate your achievement of the National Award for Special Educational Needs Coordination learning outcomes.
 There are a range of assessments including a small scale practitioner enquiry and a critical incident which will support you in developing your practice using reflection and evidence-based research.

 This course is made up of two 30-credit modules, both of which are at national level 7 (master's).
 When you graduate you will have a Postgraduate Certificate in either: